Total War: Three Kingdoms hands-on — Escaping a deadly night ambush

 I lost the battle, but I really liked how difficult it was to win in difficult mode, where the enemy’s morale and troop quality was much stronger compared to the normal mode.
 It was a very difficult, balanced battle.
 I could have won if I had calculated more precisely what to do at each step, and I eventually did win.
 But that’s all in hindsight.
 In the real-time rush of battle, it was really hard to think of all of the things I had to properly manage in order to win.
 I spent too much time concentrating on the duels between the warlords, and not enough on the big picture.
 Perhaps I should have crushed the southern force and ran for the escape route instead.

 I like what I’ve seen of this game so far.
 The narrative storytelling is strong, the battles are dramatic, with many turns of the tide, and the art work looks beautiful.
-I can’t wait for the spring of 2019.
+I can’t wait for spring 2019.